Blog

 You Can’t Sell What You Don’t Have: The Importance of Avoiding Out-of-Stock and Product Unavailable Situations

 One of the most common – and costly – problems our customers have on Amazon is going out of stock or having products made unavailable, even if there is inventory on hand.
-We have found that these two issues alone can cost you between 3.5% and 7% of your Amazon revenue – in other words, a big deal!
+These issues are part of broader ecommerce inventory challenges that can cost you between 3.5% and 7% of your Amazon revenue – in other words, a big deal!

 There are two steps to minimizing out-of-stock and unavailable products and clawing back the hefty chunk of lost revenue they represent: